 Every week, ensure to check how your website is performing.
 Is this exactly how you want it to be?
 Make sure you test your website in several popular browsers apart from your favorite one.
 For instance, check this out in Safari, Firefox, Internet Explorer, Chrome, Microsoft Edge, iOS, and Android devices.
 Make sure you do this regularly.

 You need to clean up your WordPress database for your website to load up faster.
 Remove all junk data.
 These include spam comments, uninstalled but undeleted plugin settings, revision posts, and similar data.
 You can use such tools as the Swift Performance Pro to optimize the WordPress database.
 A great alternative to this is the WP Sweep.
 You can get it free.
+You can manage your media files as well as text, video, or audio effectively with WPFileo WordPress Plugin.
 Some caution is in order: Before you commence the clean-up process, make sure all your data is securely backed up.

 You can never be sure whether their passwords are secure, whether others use the same passwords or whether some hackers are aware of their email addresses and can, therefore, attack your website without warning.
 Peruse through your user’s list at least once a month and delete all unnecessary users.
 Focus on users with administrative capabilities and determine if they still need to retain this status.